Ruan Ribeiro

-Ruan Ribeiro Rodrigues (born 15 August 2003), known as Ruan Ribeiro, is a Brazilian footballer who plays as a forward for Inter de Limeira, on loan from Palmeiras.
+Ruan Ribeiro Rodrigues (born 15 August 2003), known as Ruan Ribeiro, is a Brazilian footballer who plays as a forward for Port.

 Career

 Formed in the Palmeiras youth categories, Ribeiro stood out as a highlight of winning the 2023 Copa São Paulo de Futebol Jr. alongside Kevin, being the top scorer of the competition.
 Without space in the main squad, which still aimed to improve of Endrick instead Ribeiro, ended up loaned to Valmiera FC in Latvian football.

 For 2024 season, a new loan was agreed, with Paysandu SC, until the end of Série B.

 At the end of 2024, Ruan joined Inter de Limeira on loan to compete in the 2025 edition of the Campeonato Paulista, where he made eight appearances and scored two goals.
 In March 2025, he was once again loaned out by Palmeiras, this time to Vila Nova, for the Campeonato Brasileiro Série B.